Darter: Fossil record

 Spine, tendons and musculature of the neck showing the elongated vertebrae (3–8) that enable the darting movements.
 The tendon that runs behind the spine runs under a fibrous bridge ("bridge of Dönitz") in the shortened ninth vertebra.

 The fossil record of the Anhingidae is rather dense, but very apomorphic already and appears to be lacking its base.
 The other families placed in the Phalacrocoraciformes sequentially appear throughout the Eocene, the most distinct – frigatebirds – being known since almost 50 Ma (million years ago) and probably of Paleocene origin.
 With fossil gannets being known since the mid-Eocene (c.
 40 Ma) and fossil cormorants appearing soon thereafter, the origin of the darters as a distinct lineage was presumably around 50–40 Ma, maybe a bit earlier.

-Fossil Anhingidae are known since the Early Miocene; a number of prehistoric darters similar to those still alive have been described, as well as some more distinct genera now extinct.
+Fossil Anhingidae are known since the Early Miocene; a number of prehistoric darters similar to those still alive have been described, as well as some more distinct genera that are now extinct.
 The diversity was highest in South America, and thus it is likely that the family originated there.
 Some of the genera which ultimately became extinct were very large, and a tendency to become flightless has been noted in prehistoric darters.
 Their distinctness has been doubted, but this was due to the supposed "Anhinga" fraileyi being rather similar to Macranhinga, rather than due to them resembling the living species: